communote-github-user/psyphant.github.io/doc/dev_how_plugin.md

       </tr>
       <tr>
         <td><strong>After everything</strong><br /><br />
         Add a callback function that will be called after everything (initializations and widget scan if required) is ready.
-If called after `initApplication` was called the callback will be invoked directly.</td>
+If called after <code class="highlighter-rouge">initApplication</code> was called the callback will be invoked directly.</td>
         <td>communote.initializer.addApplicationReadyCallbacks</td>
       </tr>
   	</tbody>